pingidentity/terraform-provider-pingone/docs/resources/risk_predictor.md

 Required:

 - `name` (String) A string that specifies the name of the prediction model to apply to the predictor evaluation.
-Possible values are `kilometers`, `miles`.  `points` is used when applying the user-based risk model and `login_anomaly_statistic` is used when applying the organisation-based risk model.
+Options are `points` (to configure the user-based risk model), `login_anomaly_statistic` (to configure the organisation based risk model).